 Prayers can move mountains.
 I prayed all the time, believing and trusting Him.
 As the verse in bible says “And all things you ask in prayer, believe and you shall receive.”
 Matthew 21:22.
 I attended novena to St. Jude Thadeus, it would only consume an hour of a week for nine days.
 This is beyond any belief but during the Novena, I once bring my calculator and pencil and have it blessed by holy water.

 As the saying goes: “Do your best and GOD will do the rest,” is still applicable these days.
 Pray for guidance but you should also study hard.
-Memories formulas, and solve problems.
+You still need to exert effort to memories formulas and solve problems.

 4. Review at Home